Attendance, Sickness and Medicines

 Any non-attendance at school must be reported on the first day of absence.
-Please contact the School Office by telephone by 9 am and record the details of your child's absence.
+Please contact the School Office by telephone by 9.00 am and report the details of your child's absence.

 O - unauthorised absence / U - late after close of registration / G - non-approved leave of absence (holiday)

 If your child has been sick in the night or before school, please do not send them to school as there is a strong possibility this problem will recur.
 This causes the unnecessary spread of bugs to children and staff - please adhere to the NHS guidelines and allow at least 48 hours before sending your child back to school.

 Please contact the School Office by 9.00 am on the first day of your child's illness to advise of the reason for their absence and the anticipated period away from school.
 The Office staff will make a record of this and pass the information to your child's class teacher; you may be advised of further actions to take such as arranging a Covid test for your child, in line with current DfE guidance.